-Once pairs have had time to make borders and record their findings, bring the class together for a closing conversation.
+Bring the class together for a closing conversation.
 Make a table and have students share their findings.
 You might prepare this table while pairs are exploring.
 Once you've recorded their findings, invite students to share findings that might be different, patterns in the number of square tiles, and questions.
+If pairs still have their rectangles built they will be better prepared to help complete and analyze the class' findings.